wharfkit/website/src/lib/docs/AccountKit/RemovePermissionMethod.md

 ## Arguments

-- `permissionName`: The name of the custom permission you intend to remove.
+- `permissionName`: The name of the custom permission that is to be removed.

 ## Return Value

-The removePermission method returns an [Action](/docs/antelope/action) instance detailing the deletion request.
-This action can then be passed to the [SessionKit Transact method](/docs/session-kit/transact) for execution.
+The `removePermission` method returns an [Action](/docs/antelope/action) instance.